 In every healthcare setting, it’s important to find ways to lighten the workload of every staff.
-Doctors, nurses, and other healthcare professionals are constantly under pressure to provide high-quality patient care, which can often lead to excessive workloads.
+Doctors, nurses, and other healthcare professionals are constantly pressured to provide high-quality patient care, often leading to excessive workloads.

 When it comes to a pathology laboratory, there are a few key ways in which the workload of pathology staff can be reduced.